 - Out of Scope – The item does not require the agency’s NOC

 - Reject – If the item is not permitted for clearance for home consumption.
-Agency’s office takes a suitable recommendation in respect of the item such as re-export or destruction.
+Agency’s office takes a suitable recommendation for the item, such as re-export or destruction.
 The agency records the remark online.
-However, the Customs takes further necessary action on the Bill of Entry.
+However, Customs takes further necessary action on the Bill of Entry.

 - Withhold NOC – NOC will be temporarily withheld for documentation and/or testing after entering suitable remarks in the system by the agency.
-Such Bill of Entries can be recovered by the Agency’s office for a further decision after receiving the information.
+The Agency’s office can recover such Bill of Entries for a further decision after receiving the information.

 Lab Module in ICES

-A new feature called as ‘Lab Module’ has been introduced in ICES to bring the online method of referring samples of consignment for testing and analysis.
-This facility was launched at a few locations to execute the process of referring samples that are drawn from consignments for testing facilities at the Central Revenues Control Laboratories (CRCL).
-This module has been developed to extend it for the testing of the consignments by laboratories/ referral agencies under the Textile Committees and to other agencies to whom Customs may refer sample and documentation for testing or NOC.
+A new feature called ‘Lab Module’ has been introduced in ICES to bring the online method of referring consignment samples for testing and analysis.
+This facility was launched at a few locations to execute the process of referring samples drawn from consignments for testing facilities at the Central Revenues Control Laboratories (CRCL).
+This module has been developed to extend it for testing the consignments by laboratories/ referral agencies under the Textile Committees and to other agencies to whom Customs may refer samples and documentation for testing or NOC.

 Rights of Customs Officers

-According to the ‘Lab module’, the customs officer who is responsible for the examination of goods and samples generates Test Memos online, records the details of the samples that are drawn online and prints test memos.
-Customs will duly dispatch the samples that are drawn from the consignment to the concerned laboratory and referral agency.
-With the receipt of the samples, the laboratories can access the Test Memo details online and when the test and analysis are carried out, the laboratory/ referral agency records the results and findings.
-These results/ recommendation can be viewed by Customs immediately, upon which it can take the required action on the consignment without waiting for the hard copy of the test results and recommendation.
+According to the ‘Lab module,’ the customs officer responsible for examining goods and samples generates Test Memos online, records the details of the samples drawn online, and prints test memos.
+Customs will duly dispatch the samples drawn from the consignment to the concerned laboratory and referral agency.
+With the receipt of the samples, the laboratories can access the Test Memo details online.
+The laboratory/ referral agency records the results and findings when the test and analysis are carried out.
+These results/recommendations can be viewed by Customs immediately, upon which it can take the necessary action on the consignment without waiting for the hard copy of the test results and recommendation.

-The Lab Module will be utilised when a reference is required by a Customs Officer online toward another Government Agency for NOC/ clearance at the examination stage, after which a reference would be made using the Lab Module.
-The necessary directories have to be updated for sending a sample to a laboratory or to make a reference to an agency through the Lab Module, by which the Customs locations and Customs tariff heads may be notified to the Laboratories and Agencies.
-DG (systems) makes the required arrangements for this so that these directories are authorized by the Local Systems Manager.
+The Lab Module will be utilized when a reference is required by a Customs Officer online toward another Government Agency for NOC/ clearance at the examination stage, after which a reference will be made using the Lab Module.
+The necessary directories have to be updated for sending a sample to a laboratory or making a reference to an agency through the Lab Module, by which the Customs locations and Customs tariff heads may be notified to the Laboratories and Agencies.
+DG (systems) makes the required arrangements so that the Local Systems Manager authorizes these directories.

 Maintenance of Liaison

-The Board desires that the Customs have to maintain a close liaison with these laboratories/ referral agencies to make sure that their responses are received without any delay and required actions are taken for the clearance of goods.
+The Board desires that the Customs maintain a close liaison with these laboratories/ referral agencies to ensure that their responses are received without delay and that required actions are taken for the clearance of goods.

 Mapping of Local System Managers